 Women indeed are more about quality than quantity.

-There’s a bit of arms race because males have an interest in appearing better than they are and women have an interest in being able to spot false advertising.
+There’s a bit of an arms race because males have an interest in appearing better than they are and women have an interest in being able to spot false advertising.

 Robert Wright goes into the very thorny subject of rape.